GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 i.e., the syntax of how variables are used vary according to the scripting language.
 At the end of the execution we find the animated GIF globe.gif and a directory (called globe) that contains all 360 PNG images.
-Note that there is no information in the globe scripts that reflects the name of the plot, the paper size, the dimensions of the rasterized PostScript, and so on.
+Note that there is no information in the globe scripts that reflects the name of the plot, the canvas size, the dimensions of the rasterized PostScript, and so on.
 That information is hidden from the user;
 the actual movie scripts that execute are derived from the user-provided scripts and supply the extra machinery.
 The **movie** module manages the parallel execution loop over all frames using